GraceLiruohan/TPS-Crime-data/README.md

 and ultimately reduce the overall crime rate.
 I built predictive models based on historical data to forecast crime hotspots (both locations and divisions), the number of crimes, and periods of elevated criminal activity.
 ## EDA
+I looked at the distributions of the data and the value counts for the various categorical variables.
+## Model Building
+Linear Regression – Predict the number of Crimes per Division by year Ordinal & Logistic – Amount of crime prediction